Tips on How to Help a Friend With Addiction

 - Financial difficulties

-- Socializing with others who abuse drugs
+- Socializing with others who misuse drugs

 - Drug paraphernalia (spoons, syringes, pipes)